 During the pre-school phase of the EPPE 3-11 research, children's cognitive progress was analysed from age 3 to rising 5 years (till the start of primary school).
 These analyses provided measures of pre-school academic effectiveness (see Sammons et al., 2002).
 Similarly, separate pre-school indicators of effectiveness were calculated for the different social/behavioural dimensions at pre-school.
 These included 'Independence and Concentration', 'Peer-sociability' and 'Co-operation and Conformity'.
 For these indicators positive values represent an increase in that aspect of positive behaviour.
-A pre-school indicator for reduction in 'Anti-social' behaviour was also created but in this case positive values represent an increase in 'Anti-social' behaviour; for this indicator therefore, greater effectiveness is indicated by low or negative values.
+A pre-school indicator for reduction in 'Anti-social' behaviour; for this indicator therefore, greater effectiveness is indicated by low or negative values.
 In these current analyses we used both pre-school academic effectiveness and pre-school effectiveness related to social behaviour as potential predictors for later social/behaviour outcomes.